yoyanec/blog/_posts/2019-10-01-nginx-in-docker-as-non-root-user.markdown

 {% endhighlight %}

 ## How to start unprivileged nginx service
-All you need to do is:
+That`s all.
+Only thing you need to do to start unprivileged nginx docker service is:

 {% highlight Bash %}
 sudo docker-compose up -d nginx-unprivileged